sm3sher/portfolio/README.md

 - 🖋️ **Modern Typography**: Uses the [Geist font](https://vercel.com/font) from Vercel for clean, readable text
 - 📱 **Mobile-First Styling**: Developed with [Tailwind CSS](https://tailwindcss.com) to ensure a responsive, fluid layout across all devices
 - 🌀 **Smooth Animations**: Engaging animations and scroll effects powered by [Motion](https://motion.dev/)
-- 🧹 **Code Quality**: Maintained with [ESLint](https://eslint.org) and [Prettier](https://prettier.io) for consistent and clean code
-- ⛓️ **Git Hooks**: Enforces commit standards using [Husky](https://typicode.github.io/husky) and [CommitLint](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional) for streamlined version control

 ## 🛠 Commands

-Here are the main commands to interact with the project:
+Run these commands to interact with the project:

-- 🖥️ `npm run dev`: Start the development server locally
+- 🖥️ `npm run dev`: Start the local development server
 - 📦 `npm run build`: Build the project for production, fetch initial _Contentful queries_
 - 🚀 `npm run start`: Run the production server
 - 🧑‍💻 `npm run lint`: Check for code issues using _ESLint_ and _TypeScript_
-- 🎨 `npm run format`: Format code with _Prettier_ to maintain consistency
+- 🎨 `npm run format`: Format code with _Prettier_
 - 🧪 `npm test`: Run unit tests with _Vitest_
 - 🧬 `npm run types:generate`: Generate types for _GraphQL queries_ and _Supabase schema_